Kingsford-Group/kpath/README.txt

 To install using the binary:
 ----------------------------

-* Download the appropriate binary for your system: [Linux] [OS X]
+* Download the latest version of kpath

-* Decompress the tarball: tar xzf pathenc-0.6.1-XXX.tar.gz
+* Decompress the tarball: tar xzf kpath-0.6.1.tar.gz

-* Copy the kpath binary to a location in your path (for easy access)
+* Copy the kpath-X.X.X-OS binary to a location in your path (for easy access)

 To install using the source: